mlippens/ts-to-contracts.js/README.md

 ##Run in browser

-To run the file in the browser, you will need to add `contracts.js` in your script tags.
+To run the file in the browser, you will need to add [contracts.js](https://github.com/disnet/contracts.js) library in your script tags.
+It has been added to the dependencies of this projecet, since the output is not runnable without it.
 In a regular installation this will be:

 * `<script language="javascript" src="node_modules/contracts.js/lib/contracts.js" />`
 * Load your own file using a script tag, or use require.js.